 Conventional Design Diffuser Pump

-Vaned bowl diffusers are typically used in centrifugal and mixed-flow applications.
+Vaned bowl diffusers are typically used in centrifugal and mixed-flow applications, making their optimization a critical part of pump design.
 As Figure 1 shows, they turn the flow essentially from an almost radial to an almost axial direction, which results in quite a complex three-dimensional blade shape leading to these complications:

-Due to the highly complex three-dimensional nature of the flow, the detailed CFD analysis of the baseline conventional stage is used to understand the flow physics, which eventually helps to determine the ideal blade loading that can reduce this exit flow non-uniformity.
+Due to the highly complex three-dimensional nature of the flow, the detailed CFD analysis of the baseline conventional stage, typically performed with specialized pump design software, is used to understand the flow physics, which eventually helps to determine the ideal blade loading that can reduce this exit flow non-uniformity.

 Figure 1: Corner separation in conventional vaned bowl diffuser